 What is it?

-Business data in Analyst comes from Infogroup.
-Unlike other data found in Analyst, Emsi does not incorporate Infogroup figures into our core labor market offerings.
-In practice, this means that Emsi’s job counts, wages, and establishment numbers you find in an Industry Overview report are not influenced by or inclusive of Infogroup data.
+Business data in Analyst comes from DatabaseUSA.
+Unlike other data found in Analyst, Emsi does not incorporate DatabaseUSA figures into our core labor market offerings.
+In practice, this means that Emsi’s job counts, wages, and establishment numbers you find in an Industry Overview report are not influenced by or inclusive of DatabaseUSA data.
 We provide the business level data to our customers as a convenience, but as the sources and methodologies differ significantly, we keep those numbers separate in reports.

 Where does it come from?

 Database business data is gathered from about 6,000 different sources, adding roughly 300,000 new businesses to their listings quarterly.
 These are largely directory and event-driven sources, including:

 - Utility connections